ordavid-s/OutdoorRouterLocationEstimation/README.md

 - Add Monitor mode and Channel hopping capability to the interface class
 - Test on more routers and in different environments to better optimize distance estimation based on RSSI
 - Experiment with data collection by drone to reduce signal interference and further improve results
+- Attempt a machine learning approach for better distance estimation

 ## Prediction Algorithm